Jaunciems Lutheran Church

 Jaunciems Lutheran Church (Jaunciema evaņģēliski luteriskā baznīca) is a Lutheran church in Riga, the capital of Latvia.
 It is a parish church of the Evangelical Lutheran Church of Latvia.
 The church is situated at the address 6/8 Jaunciema 5. šķērslīnija.

+Church building was built in 1911-13 by the project of Baltic German architect Wilhelm Rossler.
+It is wooden building in national romantic style.
+It was reconstructed in 1930s.

+After Second world war church was closed and building transformed as apartment building.
+Lutheran parish regained building in early 1990s.